-&lt;sup>[1] Please note that in the 2020 Community Dashboard, the methodology used for calculating this measure was different, and it was based on output from the Johns Hopkins ACG grouping system.
+$^{[1]}$ Please note that in the 2020 Community Dashboard, the methodology used for calculating this measure was different, and it was based on output from the Johns Hopkins ACG grouping system.
 Due to the change in methodology, we advise against comparing measure output from the previous Community Dashboard iteration with the current output.

-- Emergency Department Visits: Potentially Preventable, Emergent but Primary Care Treatable - number of outpatient visits with an emergency department revenue code, procedure code, or place of service code; and a primary diagnosis code for which the NYU algorithm indicated at least a 50% probability that the need was emergent and could have safely been treated in a lower-severity setting.
-Note that this measure is available only in the data files that accompany the interactive dashboard. - Emergency Department Visits: Potentially Preventable, Emergent, ER Care Needed but Avoidable - number of outpatient visits with an emergency department revenue code, procedure code or place of service code; and a primary diagnosis code for which the NYU algorithm indicated at least a 50% probability that the need was emergent and could not have been treated in a lower-severity setting, and where the need could have been avoided with earlier management.
+- contact with the medical system within 12 hours).
+Note that this measure is available only in the data files that accompany the interactive dashboard. - Emergency Department Visits: Potentially Preventable, Emergent but Primary Care Treatable - number of outpatient visits with an emergency department revenue code, procedure code, or place of service code; and a primary diagnosis code for which the NYU algorithm indicated at least a 50% probability that the need was emergent and could have safely been treated in a lower-severity setting.
+Note that this measure is available only in the data files that accompany the interactive dashboard. - Emergency Department Visits: Potentially Preventable, Emergent, ER Care Needed but Avoidable number of outpatient visits with an emergency department revenue code, procedure code or place of service code; and a primary diagnosis code for which the NYU algorithm indicated at least a 50% probability that the need was emergent and could not have been treated in a lower-severity setting, and where the need could have been avoided with earlier management.
 Note that this measure is available only in the data files that accompany the interactive dashboard.